mhansen/graphviz-docs/content/en/docs/attrs/fontnames.md

 types:
 - string
 used_by: G
+description: Allows user control of how basic fontnames are represented in SVG output
 ---
-Allows user control of how basic fontnames are represented in SVG output.

 If `fontnames` is undefined or `svg`, the output will try to use known SVG fontnames.